 For Altera Quartus® II v13.1:

-Open project in Quartus.
+Open the implemented design in Quartus.

 Select Assignments » Pin Planner.